paulvivier/status/README.md

 # paul vivier
 This is my current work status [URL](https://paulvivier.github.io/status/).
 [See paintings](http://www.vivier.net/paintings)

+### Oct 2, 2025 - Fall is on its way
+It got down to 50 degrees last night, the time has come to close up the larger holes in the greenhouse.
+Color started on Miss Ella Sue shrimp boat, might add some more today.
+Also pasted up a layer of receipts to "Italian Coffee" multi-media collage/drawing.
+May glue them down today.
+But first, on to the greenhouse!

 ### Oct 1, 2025
 Fix some issues with my website and aws access.
 Finish silhouette of Miss Martha.
 Start color of Miss Ella Sue.
 Prepare greenhouse for cold snap.

 ### Sept 30, 2025
 Hiked up [Read Mountain](https://myhikes.org/trails/read-mountain-preserve-hike) and trying out Gemini AI for DnD [Documenting it in Github](https://paulvivier.github.io/DnD/)